The countdown is based on server time, which is currently:

 The Tribal Liaison hosts a monthly call for E-rate Program applicants to hear updates, receive reminders and guidance on special topics, ask questions, and listen to other applicants' questions.
 Feedback collected during the monthly calls will help to shape our Tribal Training and outreach initiative.

 Monthly calls are generally held on the first Wednesday of each month beginning at 4:00 PM ET.
 If a call is rescheduled, the new date and/or time will be noted below.

 Throughout the year, USAC and the FCC host a variety of live training events.
 In this section you will find information on all upcoming trainings as they become available.
 Training events are offered free of charge.
 Contact the Tribal Liaison with any questions.

 2017 General Applicant Training: Dates TBD

-The FCC's Office of Native Affairs and Policy (ONAP), host these Tribal broadband, telecom, and broadcast training and consultation workshops.
+The FCC's Office of Native Affairs and Policy (ONAP), hosts Tribal broadband, telecom, and broadcast training and consultation workshops.
 The events are aimed at training and assisting Tribal Nations in developing more robust broadband, telecommunications, and broadcast infrastructure to serve Tribal communities.

 These workshops will include a concurrent, day of E-rate Program training.